SciFracX/FractionalCalculus.jl/docs/src/Derivative/derivative.md

  1.1283791670955126
 ```

-Here, we use the high precision algorithm, the fourth parameter means we set the precision order as **p=2**.
+Here, we use the high-precision algorithm, the fourth parameter means we set the precision order as **p=2**.
 The returned result means the derivative on the interval $[0, 1]$.

 !!! info
-	If the function ``f(t)`` is suitably smooth, then the Grünwald Letnikov sense derivative and the Riemann Liouville sense derivative is equivalent.
+	If the function ``f(t)`` is suitably smooth, then the Grünwald Letnikov sense derivative and the Riemann Liouville sense derivative are equivalent.

 ## Riesz sense derivative